03 May How Long Does a Xanax High Last?

 The short-term effects of Xanax are generally quite positive for the user, but for others, things can take a turn for the worse.
 Usually, Xanax will make a person feel relaxed or drowsy.
 Effects on the body can include dizziness, drowsiness, difficulty concentrating, irritability, headache, nausea, extra talkativeness and even joint pain.
 Xanax users will also feel less tension.
 Eventually, when a person keeps trying to achieve a euphoric high, they will develop an addiction to the drug.

 Other effects on the Central Nervous System can include depression, fatigue, impaired coordination or memory, less articulate speech, insomnia, and lightheadedness.
 It does not take long for a person to start experiencing adverse effects to the drug.
+Learn more about the side effects and how long Xanax can stay in your system.

 How Does a Person Develop a Xanax Dependency?

-When a person continually uses Xanax, especially when taken in larger dosages, it opens the door to developing a chemical dependency to the drug.
+When a person continually uses Xanax, especially when taken in larger dosages, it opens the door to Xanax abuse by developing a chemical dependency to the drug.
 When a person develops a Xanax dependence, their body will not be able to function properly without it.
 Users can actually become dependent even if they take the drug as prescribed, but it is more often seen in those who abuse the drug.

 When a person takes the drug over a longer period of time, they may build a tolerance to the drug.
 The body will then require a larger and/or more frequent dosage to feel the same or similar high.